How to date a mysterious missile launcher

 CAIRO — Ibrahim Yousry was heading to work in Cairo when he was shocked to see an anti-aircraft weapon system.
 A missile launcher was lying around in a heap of rubbish near the airport.
 He called the police.

 Traffic cops came from the General Traffic Authority.
 They decided that this was not the best place for a mobile launcher and removed it.

-Yousry posted a video of the officials discussing what to do with a thing like this.
+Yousry posted a video (protected tweet, see the copy below) of the officials discussing what to do with a thing like this.

-Later, the webdesigner deleted his video completely, moments after Egyptian newspapers tried to pinpoint the video to 2011.
+Later, the webdesigner deleted his video completely, moments after government minded Egyptian newspapers declared the video from 2011, not 2017.
 After posting his video and pictures on social media, the military intervened with an order for it to be removed from public view.
-End of story.
+End of story, right?

-This article is translated by Sasapost into Egyptian.
+This article is translated by Sasapost into Arabic.
 The translation went viral on Feb 23:

 CHECKING THE SOURCE

 The source of the material was a video in Facebook from Ibrahim Yousry.
 He deleted his account after his video went viral.
 So now what?
 The ID number of the deleted account was 100000476775077.
 Here is how you ask Google to look for that number, but only on Facebook (1):

 There was no cache of this page.
 Clicking on the link results in an error.
 There was no copy in Internet Archive.
 Arab speaking people will immediately see that there is a name at (2).
 We had to do it the hard way and copied the name into Google Translate:

 Meet Ibrahim, our guy.
 We confirmed that there was a FB-account with his name in it, now completely deleted.